FaisalAli19/ReactTodo/README.md

-This is a React boilerplate
+This is a React Todo App

+Created to practice my React skills.

+You can find this app on heroku link below.

+Link: